 This is the real reason I want to do this website.
-Here some places that make Portland.
-Also this is where I have my walking tour route and my theme tours.
-Not something for you 48 hour visit to Portland.
+Here are some places that make Portland Portland.
+Also this is where I have links to my walking tour route and my theme tours.
+Not something for your 48 hour visit to Portland.
 These will take time to do.

 More places to see

 So these places are not on any ones top spot to visit in Portland but think of the them as hidden away treasures.

 This place I don’t want to tell you about.
 An unfound treasure that most Portlanders don’t know about.
 Beautiful, Tranquil, Green.
 Private but open to the public for now.

 This is sort of our castle or hill fort.
 Built by past students from a Portland military academy to honor the schools founder.

 First rose garden in Portland.
 Built in the classic 19th century style.

 Neighborhood park with access to the Willamette River.
 Portland was once a clearing along the Willamette River and this park shows what that beach would have been like.